-It’s a well-known fact that car crash accidents happen every day on the roads of Washington State and across American.
+Whose fault is a parking lot back-up collision?
+It’s a well-known fact that car crash accidents happen every day on the roads of Washington State and across America.
 What many drivers do not realize is that not all auto accidents happen on the road.
 Yes, tens of thousands of accidents occur each year in parking lots.
 These accidents can occur in many ways, but a frequent source of parking lot mishaps occur when one or both cars are backing up.
 As you can imagine, when this happens, the determination of fault can be tricky.

 Right of Way